-Contracting may be of interest to irrigated growers.
-A sample of contract sorghum prices can be obtained by calling local and regional grain buyers.
+A note on contracting grain sorghum: Farmers may contract any amount they like.
+If they have a crop failure or they cancel they are likely on the hook for the contracted grain and could be out the money.
+Many farmers wait until closer to harvest when they can see they will have a crop before contracting anything.
+Some will contract 10-20% and wait on the rest.
+Contracting may be of particular interest to irrigated growers.
 Consider delivery locations and trucking costs in your net price.
-The standard moisture for grain sorghum is 14.0%, so you will be docked above that percent.
+The standard moisture for grain sorghum is 14.0%, so you will be docked above that percentage.
 Be sure to also inquire about the maximum moisture a delivery point will accept.